 The basic rule of thumb to keep in mind throughout all this is; the more people who hear it, the more cash is generated.

-Here are some example figures of the kind of money which is generated when your music is played on the radio (as of Q3 2016).
+Here are some example figures of the kind of money which is generated when your music is played on the radio (as of October 2020).
 All the figures here are for a song four minutes in length, as these royalties are all based on the amount of airtime you receive.
 So if you’re doing two-minute punk songs then half all these numbers and if, perchance, you’re Meat Loaf reading this where all your songs are at least eight minutes then double them.
 And on a side note; I love you, Meat Loaf.

 Within the world of radio, you have two classifications of stations; census and sampled.

 A sampled station is a smaller station with a much lower audience share than a census station.
 So a local station in your area will probably be sampled around ninety days of the year.
-So, if one of your tracks gets played on one of those ninety days then you’ll receive royalties, if not, then you don’t.
+That means, if one of your tracks gets played on one of those ninety days then you’ll receive royalties, if not, then you don’t.

 Now, this might sound a touch unfair, but it’s currently the best system we have.
-Firstly, you have to remember that the amount of royalties we’re talking about here for broadcasts on stations of this size are a matter of pence per play so you’re not missing out on much.
+Firstly, you have to remember that the amount of royalties we’re talking about here for broadcasts on small, regional stations of this size are a matter of pence per play so you’re not missing out on much.

 These figures above are essentially one of three income streams you get from your music being broadcast on TV as this just covers the performance royalties.
 You also get mechanical royalties and PPL broadcast income, but I’ll come on to that further down the line when we discuss sync.

-The figures here are all examples of the average amount of performance royalties Sentric has collected for artists who use our service in the past.
+The figures following are all examples of the average amount of performance royalties Sentric has collected for artists who use our service in the past.
 To stress; all the money mentioned above are performance royalties alone and they have nothing to do with the income you’ll get from the promoter/venue for playing the gig or from ticket sales etc.